How AI Is Transforming the Car Insurance Claims Process

 Snap a Photo, Get an Estimate

-One of the most visible changes in digital claims car insurance is the rise of AI-powered photo damage estimation.
-Rather than waiting days for an adjuster to physically inspect your vehicle, insurers now let you upload damage photos through a mobile app and receive a repair estimate in minutes.
+One of the most visible changes in car insurance damage assessment is the rise of AI-powered photo damage estimation.
+Rather than waiting days for an adjuster to physically inspect your vehicle, insurers now let you upload damage photos through a mobile app and receive a repair estimate within 24 hours — and sometimes in minutes.

 | Step | What AI Does |